toddaustin/css-team-project-2/escape.md

 Write a description here.
 Provide an overview of what the reference entry is, how it's used, it's significance, or how it's commonly used.

-The encodeURI() function returns a string where certain special characters are encoded into their respective Uniform Resource Identifier (URI).
-URI can be from one to four escape sequences which represnet the UTF-8 encoding of the character. encodeURI() is used when you want to create a working URL when the URL includes special characters other than the following eleven characters:
+The encodeURI() function encodes a string where special characters are encoded into their respective Uniform Resource Identifier (URI).
+URI can be from one to four escape sequences which represent the [UTF-8](http://www.fileformat.info/info/charset/UTF-8/list.htm) encoding of the character. encodeURI() is used when you want to create a working URL when the URL includes special characters other than the following eleven characters:
 `#  $  &  +  /  :  ; ,  =  ?  @`

+encodeURI("This has spaces^among others>"); // will output "This%20has%20spaces%5Eamong%20others%3E"

 To use